Developmental toxicity: Methylmercury

 Methylmercury and inorganic mercury is excreted in human breast milk and infants are particularly susceptible to toxicity due to this compound.
 The fetus and infant are especially vulnerable to mercury exposures with special interest in the development of the CNS since it can easily cross across the placental barrier, accumulate within the placenta and fetus as the fetus cannot eliminate mercury and have a negative effect on the fetus even if the mother does not show symptoms.
 Mercury causes damage to the nervous system resulting from prenatal or early postnatal exposure and is very likely to be permanent.

 Chlorpyrifos

 It is an organophosphate insecticide that acts on the nervous system of insects by inhibiting acetylcholinesterase but are moderately toxic to humans.
 But it is known have developmental effects appear in fetuses and children even at very small doses.
 It has been shown to cause abnormal reflexes in neonates, poorer mental development in 2 and 3 year olds, poorer verbal IQ in 3 1/2 and 5 year old and pervasive developmental disorder in 2, 3 and 3 1/2 year olds.

 Environmental endocrine disruptors

-Endocrine disruptors are molecules that alter the structure or function of the endocrine system like DDT, BPA etc. Prenatal BPA exposure is associated with aggression and neurobehaviour changes.
-Endocrine disruptors may have different effects depending on the extent of the exposure.

-Epigenetics

-Most toxicants are known to affect only a fraction of exposed population.
-This is due to the differences in the genetic makeup of the organisms which affects toxicant metabolism and clearance from the body.
-Effect of developmental toxicants depends on the genetic makeup of the mother and fetus.